rajeevsd123/ai-case-study/README.md

 - Sperm Analysis and Sperm selection.
 - Predictive Analysis for frozen embryos including recommendation for frozen embryo warming period.

  Currently, Presagen is using Pytorch.
-The other option could have been Tensoflow.
+The other option could have been Tensorflow.
 [Compared Tesnsorflow with Pytorch](https://viso.ai/deep-learning/pytorch-vs-tensorflow/#:~:text=In%20general%2C%20TensorFlow%20and%20PyTorch,needed%20in%20the%20neural%20network.), but could not find any compelling reasons for using Tensorflow for Presagen's Life Whisperer application.